swcarpentry/DEPRECATED-boot-camps/_posts/2013-05-09-oxford-dtc/index.md

 The default shell is usually bash but if not you can get to bash by opening a terminal and typing `bash`.

-If git is not already available on your machine you can try to install it via your distro's package manager (e.g. `apt-get` or `yum`).
+If git is not already available on your machine you should be able to install it via your distro's package manager (e.g. `apt-get` or `yum`).

 Many different text editors suitable for programming are available.
 If you don't already have a favourite, you could look at [Kate].